Dwarkadas J. Sanghvi College of Engineering: Library

 The Manubhai P. Knowledge Centre library is situated on the first floor of the college building.
 It is facilitated with reprography and Wi-Fi network connection.
 There are about 17,000 books, 70 printed journals and magazines (national and international) with four online databases: IEEE, IEL Online, ASME, ACM, and Springer Link.

-Activities

-DJSCE is the hub of various curricular, extra-curricular and technical activities which attracts participation and praise alike from numerous colleges across Maharashtra.
-DJCSI, an IT department student chapter of DJSCE, hosts the CodeShastra, a 24 Hours Hackathon across the Maharashtra state since 2014.
-DJSPARK is the most popular inter-state competition organized by the IETE-SF a student forum of Department of Electronics and Telecommunication Engineering.
-The college also encourages students to take part in various sport activities throughout the course.

-DJS Helios is the official solar car team of the college.
-The team designs and fabricates solar cars from scratch for participating in various national level competitions.
-They were crowned Asian champions in the year 2018, when they became the first and only team to win the Electric Solar Vehicle Championship(ESVC) and the Indo Asian Solar Challenge(IASC) in the same year.

 Festivals

 The annual sports, technical and cultural festival of the college is known as Trinity.
 It is held in February or March and is attended by engineering students from colleges all over Mumbai.
-It has various events like Flex and Mascot Dance, Inter-departmental Dances, Talent Competition, Fashion Show, DJ Talks (like TED Talks), Mono Act, Classroom Decoration, Street Play, Traditional Day, Gaming Events and Department Wars.
+It has various events like Flex and Mascot Dance, Inter-departmental Dances, Inter-departmental Sports, Talent Competition, Fashion Show, Mono Act, Classroom Decoration, Street Play, Traditional Day, Gaming Events and Department Wars.